 In Whatcom County there is only one DUI Law Firm that has multiple attorneys defending those accused of driving under the influence.
 The Whatcom County DUI lawyers at the Law Firm of David N. Jolly have more than 20 years of experience fighting for those accused of DUI.
-David Jolly is also the author of 14 DUI and traffic books and it is this knowledge and experience that is used to defend every one of their clients.
+David Jolly is also the author of more than 20 DUI and traffic books and it is this knowledge and experience that is used to defend every one of their clients.

 Every court in Whatcom County court demands those arrested for DUI appear in court almost immediately following release from custody.
 This practice gives individuals very little time to speak to a Bellingham DUI Lawyer regarding their case, their rights and the potential harm to their Washington State driver license.
 Our Whatcom County DUI attorneys can provide you with helpful information immediately following your arrest.
 Don't waste your time calling attorneys who do not focus on DUI law, contact the Bellingham DUI attorneys at the Law Firm of David N. Jolly for a complimentary consultation.